 What is Chromecast and how does it work?

 Chromecast devices run a simplified version of Google’s Chrome OS and have limited memory and hardware specs.
-They don’t need to have a ton of power, though, because they aren’t much more than glorified gateways to streaming content.
+They don’t need a ton of power, though, because they aren’t much more than glorified gateways to streaming content.
 To use a Chromecast, you simply plug it into your TV’s HDMI port, plug it into a power source, and connect to your home’s internet network following the simple instructions provided in the Google Home app.
-The device then acts as a portal for your favorite streaming apps on your mobile device to be “cast” onto your TV.
+The device then acts as a portal for your favorite streaming apps on your mobile device or computer to be “cast” onto your TV.

-Here’s how casting works: Using apps on your mobile device or computer, you essentially hand off — or cast — content to the Chromecast by tapping the Chromecast symbol (a square with wavy lines in the corner) within the app.
+Here’s how casting works: Using apps on your mobile device or computer, you essentially hand off content to the Chromecast by tapping the Chromecast symbol (a square with wavy lines in the corner) within the app.
 Using the information it receives about what you want to watch, the Chromecast finds the TV show or movie on the web and streams it directly from the streaming service to the TV.

 This way, your mobile device’s resources aren’t hogged up by streaming tasks, and battery life doesn’t take much of a hit.
 Think of your mobile device or computer as a remote control for the Chromecast.
 One exception to this rule is when the Chromecast mirrors your Chrome browser on your computer.
 In this case, the Chromecast is depending entirely on your computer as the source for what it displays.
-The other exception is an app called AllCast, which we dig into a little bit further down.
+The other exception is an app called AllCast, which we dig into a little further down.

 Introducing the Chromecast family

-Which devices work with Chromecast?
+Which source devices work with Chromecast?